MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/stay-compliant-user-license-requirement.md

 > [!NOTE]
 > This report depends on the **Named user license count reports processing** batch job.
 To determine when the batch was last run, use the **Batch job history** page.

-Customers who are on the app-specific licensing model must first use the **User license counts** report to determine the licenses that are required for the **Activity** and **Team members** license types only.
+Customers who are on the appspecific licensing model must first use the **User license counts** report to determine the licenses that are required for the **Activity** and **Team members** license types only.
 They must then use the **User license estimator** report for full user licenses.

 ## User license estimator report